Shiranle07/ap_project2_web/README.md

 npm start
 ```

-Open http://localhost:3000 to view the application in your browser.
+Open http://localhost:3000 to view the application in your browser. make sure you start the server as written on Fakebook server repository.

 To register, it is necessary to complete all fields within the registration form, adhering to the instructions provided.
-Users who do not want to upload a profile picture will be assigned a default profile image.

 Following registration, you can sign in using the email address and password provided during registration.
 Access to the feed page is restricted to logged-in users exclusively.